 You may get into volunteering because your priest asks you, you see an advertisement in your Parish or organisation newsletter, on the website or you hear an announcement at mass.
 If your priest asks you to be involved in a project, it is good practice to remind him that there is a process to follow and that you may need a DBS check.

 We hope that you will sign up to some of the training sessions which are available.
-If you feel that the group you have joined needs some bespoke updated information or greater safeguarding awareness, please ask Lisa Markham or Jim Todd (see training page).
+If you feel that the group you have joined needs some bespoke updated information or greater safeguarding awareness, please ask the safeguarding office (see training page).

 Please note that by September 2014, all volunteers and paid workers should have access to an e-learning safeguarding training package designed with the Catholic Church context in mind.